 Amazed by this story?
 Share it with other pet lovers.

-Last April, the Daniel Deptford family of Redmond, Washington was searching for a family pet when they came across two calmly tempered cats at their local humane society named Ginger and Jackson.
+Last April, Daniel Deptford of Redmond, Washington, and his family were searching for a new pet when they came across Ginger and Jackson, two calm-tempered cats at their local humane society.
 Knowing the siblings could not be separated, the family decided to bring them both home.
-The pets molded into the family seamlessly until one day when Ginger sustained life threatening injuries after being attacked by a wild animal and falling from a tree during the escape.
-Ginger’s alarming ordeal and heartwarming recovery have earned him the title of October’s “Most Unusual Claim of the Month” by Nationwide, the nation’s first and largest provider of pet health insurance.
+Things were going great until one day when Ginger was attacked by a wild animal and fell from a tree while trying to escape, sustaining life-threatening injuries.
+Ginger’s alarming ordeal and harrowing recovery have earned him the title of October’s “Most Unusual Claim of the Month” by Nationwide, the nation’s first and largest provider of pet health insurance.

 Because of their busy lifestyle, the Deptfords knew that any pet joining the family would need to be low maintenance.
 After weighing the pros and cons, they decided a cat would fit best and began their search at local animal shelters.